These hearty sweet potato black bean burgers are loaded with ingredients you can feel good about, but most importantly they taste great!

 If you crave burgers and big flavors, give these vegetarian patties a try.
 Loaded with the bold flavors of the southwest, you can feel good about sinking your teeth into each savory bite.

 The foundation of these sweet potato black bean burgers is obviously sweet potato and black beans.
 Southwestern-inspired vegetables such as corn, red onion, and poblano peppers are added with chili powder and paprika.
-A generous drizzle of BBQ sauce adds a touch of sweetness and hint of smoke.
+A generous drizzle of BBQ sauce adds a touch of sweetness and a hint of smoke.

-- Sweet potatoes - Use roasted sweet potatoes, however leftover grilled sweet potatoes would add a phenomenal smoky flavor.
+- Sweet potatoes - Use roasted sweet potatoes, however, leftover grilled sweet potatoes would add a phenomenal smoky flavor.

 - Black Beans - Use one 15 ounce can of black beans, make sure they are drained and rinsed before mixing them into the recipe.
 Unlike my black bean burger recipe, the beans don't need to get mashed.
+You can substitute other canned beans.

 - Poblano peppers - These add a subtle heat to the patties, feel free to substitute jalapeno or even serrano if you want to ramp up the spiciness.